Visualising rate of change: application to age-specific fertility: Data sets

 We consider annual age-specific Australian fertility rates from 1921 to 2006.
-The data set has been obtained from the Australian Bureau of Statistics (Cat.
-No. 3105.0.65.001, Table 38) and is available in the \textit{rainbow} package \citep{SH15} in \textsf{R} \citep{Team13}.
-The data consist of annual fertility rates by age of mother in single years from ages 15 to 49.
-Graphical displays of the data are given in Figure~\ref{fig:5}.
-From the rainbow plot in Figure~\ref{fig:1a}, we see the phenomenon of fertility postponement in the most recent years shown in purple.
-From the Lexis surface in Figure~\ref{fig:1b}, we see the increases in fertility between ages 20 and 30 from 1940 to 1980, this reflects the baby boom period occurred around 1960.
+The data set was obtained from the Australian Bureau of Statistics (Cat.
+No. 3105.0.65.001, Table 38) and is available in the \textit{rainbow} package \citep{SH16} in \textsf{R} \citep{Team16}.
+The data consist of annual fertility rates by the age of the mother in single years from ages 15 to 49.
+Graphical displays of the data are given in Fig.~\ref{fig:5_AUS}.
+The rainbow plot in Fig.~\ref{fig:1a} reveals the phenomenon of recent fertility postponement (shown in purple colour).
+The Lexis surface in Fig.~\ref{fig:1b} shows the increases in fertility rates between ages 20 and 30 from 1940 to 1980, and this reflects the baby boom period occurred at approximately 1960 \citep[see, e.g.,][]{CCB+88}.

+To analyse contemporary bimodal fertility curves in Latin America, we also consider annual age-specific Chilean fertility rates from 1992 to 2005.
+The data set was obtained from the \cite{HFD17}.
+The data consist of yearly fertility rates by the age of the mother in single years from ages 12 to 55.
+The fertility rate at age 12 includes all fertility rates at or below 12 years of age, while the fertility rate at age 55 consists of all fertility rates at or above 55 years of age.
+Graphical displays of the data are provided in Fig.~\ref{fig:1_CHL}.
+The rainbow plot in Fig.~\ref{fig:1a_CHL} reveals the phenomenon of fertility bimodality in recent years (shown in purple colour).
+The Lexis surface in Fig~\ref{fig:1b_CHL} shows the decreases in fertility rates between ages 16 and 38 from 1992 to 2005, and this may be due to improvements in standards of education and other economic and social conditions \citep{AM11}.